manuelhintermayr/movie-os-collection/README.md

 This project showcases computer interfaces and operating systems featured in movies, recreated as interactive web experiences.
 From the sleek interfaces of *The Incredibles* to the retro terminals of *Tron*, discover how filmmakers envisioned technology and bring these iconic screens to life in your browser.

+**Note:** This is a curated collection of fan-made recreations and open source projects.
+All movie rights belong to their respective owners.
+External links are provided for educational purposes.

 ## 🚀 Features

 - 🎬 **Movie OS Collection** - Curated selection of computer interfaces from films